artdecocode/email/README.md

 [![npm version](https://badge.fury.io/js/%40artdeco%2Femail.svg)](https://www.npmjs.com/package/@artdeco/email)

-`@artdeco/email` Sends e-mails by direct connection to recipient's SMTP server with TLS upgrade support.
-You can use this for relay services also, e.g., on https://www.smtp2go.com.
+`@artdeco/email` Sends e-mails by direct connection to recipient's SMTP server with authorisation and TLS upgrade support to encrypt messages.
+You can use this for relay services also, such as https://www.smtp2go.com.

 ```sh
 yarn add @artdeco/email